-Modern MHD simulation codes have a strategy of accurately capturing shock waves as the latter are usually accompanied by supersonic flows in space and astrophysical phenomena.
+Modern MHD simulation codes have a strategy of accurately capturing shock waves as situations often accompany with supersonic flows in space and astrophysical phenomena.
 Such shock-capturing schemes are based on the finite volume method in which the time evolution of cell-averaged conservative variables of the MHD equations is calculated from numerical fluxes at the cell surfaces.
 Thus, the accuracy and the robustness rely on the method of obtaining the numerical flux from the cell-averaged conservative variables.

 In the numerical flux calculation, upwind natures are incorporated by solving a Riemann problem at the cell interface initiated with the two neighboring cell states.
 The so-called Godunov schemes are based on the idea that the numerical flux can be obtained by integrating the conservative variables in the Riemann fan following the conservation laws in space and time.
-For numerical solutions to the Riemann problem, various approximate Riemann solvers have been developed including the Roe's scheme \citep{Roe1981} and a family of HLL solvers \citep{Harten1983,Li2005,Miyoshi2005}.
+For numerical solutions to the Riemann problem, various approximate Riemann solvers have been developed including the Roe's scheme \citep{Roe1981} and a family of Harten--Lax--van Leer (HLL) solvers \citep{Harten1983,Li2005,Miyoshi2005}.
 Among them, the HLLD approximate Riemann solver of \citet{Miyoshi2005} is now the standard method in modern MHD codes \citep[see e.g.,][]{Kritsuk2011} as it provides tractable and stable numerical solutions.